hvnsweeting/p8/README.md

 ## Why?
 To ensuring modern Python code quality in multiple projects.

+This by default includes:
+- `black`
+- `flake8`
-`mypy` not only work when type annotation exists, it can detect type by itself for some cases, and detect error like `print("%s %s", missing_one_arg)`.
+- `mypy` - it not only work when type annotation exists, it can detect type by itself for some cases, and detect error like `print("%s %s", missing_one_arg)`.

 ## Install